anderssv/the-example/doc/test-setup.md

 - [Test Doubles, usually Fakes](fakes.md) to ease setup and also isolate individual tests from irrelevant changes in the system.
 - [Testing Through The Domain](tttd.md) to make writing tests more aligned with the domain, more "natural" and easier to maintain.

-# The main parts of a set up
+# The main parts of a set-up

 There is usually two main things that is set up:
 1. System - Think things like configuration and dependency injection.
-Might include DB connections and pools, or you should probably use [Fakes](fakes.md) as you default.
+It Might include DB connections and pools, or you should probably use [Fakes](fakes.md) as you default.
 2. State - Think rows in a database and/or storage, and any external service state in [test doubles](https://martinfowler.com/bliki/TestDouble.html).

 Number 1 can be solved through things like Spring, or as I prefer: [Manual Dependency Injection](https://anderssv.medium.com/rolling-your-own-dependency-injection-7045f8b64403).